kimtae55/Simple-GWAS-Tutorial/README.md

 I aggregate all components of GWAS into one repository for study purposes, and to clear the confusion of what to download and when/how to run certain scripts.
 This means that you can replace my data with your .bed, .bim, .fam files and replicate the whole experiment.

+If you plan to use GRCh37/hg19 genome build, follow instructions [here](https://github.com/kimtae55/Simple-GWAS-Tutorial/tree/main/GRCh37_hg19)
+If you plan to use GRCh38/hg38 genome build, stay on this page.

 The output is a genotype matrix of shape (n x p), where n is the number of subjects, and p is the number of SNPs extracted from GWAS.
 At the end of the tutorial is an application example of how one can utilize the processed SNP data.

 ## Prerequisites